-LEVEL 2 MODULE SYNOPSES Communities & Social Justice (20 Credits) Requirements: none Classes: workshops (weekly / fortnightly as scheduled) Summative Assessment: one essay (50%) and one issue-based strategy (50%) This module critically engages with the contested notions of 'community' and 'social justice' in sociology.
-We look at the roles of voluntary and public sector institutions, community organisations, coalitions and social movements, in deploying community-based policies, practice and actions for social control, transformation and liberation in the UK and internationally.
-The module is comprises two-hour workshops, based around community-oriented and collaborative learning, dialogues, small group work, including a formative group presentation.
+LEVEL 2 MODULE SYNOPSES Communities & Social Justice (20 Credits) Requirements: none Classes: workshops (weekly / fortnightly as scheduled) Summative Assessment: one essay (50%) and one issue-based strategy (50%) This module critically engages with theory and praxis centred on 'communities' and 'social justice'.
+Focusing on global and international issues, we explore how State and non-state actors (such as non-governmental organisations, community-based groups and social movements) respond to inequalities and injustices in society.
+We explore concepts such as human rights, social justice, inclusion, advocacy, protest, civil disobedience, and healing justice.
+The module is based on active learning, dialogue, collaboration, and group work.
+The formative assessment is a group presentation.